 Helping others can create positive feelings and boost wellbeing.

-Helping others, whether through small acts of kindness or a regular commitment to volunteering, is proven to be good for mental wellbeing.
+Helping others or giving your time to your community, whether through small acts of kindness or a regular commitment to volunteering, is proven to be good for mental wellbeing.
 If you have some time on your hands, there are many organisations that depend on volunteers - a regular slot will help you to build your social networks.

 This Kindness Matters guide produced by the Mental Health Foundation also includes suggestions that may inspire you.

-Being in the present moment can positively change the way you feel about life
+Being fully in the present moment experience can positively change your outlook and how you feel about life

 Mindfulness is a technique that has been proven to help manage stress and promote wellbeing.
-Being mindful means staying in the present moment, being aware of your body and the physical world around you.
-This helps you in turn to let go of worries about what has passed or what may happen in the future.
-It can be a useful tool in developing a positive mindset and dealing with difficult thoughts and feelings, particularly at a time when the pandemic has created uncertainty and disruption.
+Being mindful means being fully in the present moment, being aware of your body and the physical world around you as it is.
+This helps you in turn to let go of worries about what has passed or what you think may happen in the future.
+It can be a useful tool for dealing with difficult thoughts and feelings, particularly at a time when the pandemic has created uncertainty and disruption.

-Take some time to enjoy the moment and the environment around you.
+Take some time to notice the moment, the environment around you and your feelings or sensations, just as they are.
 Here are a few ideas:

 For more information on the ways to wellbeing visit the Mind and Hants websites.